dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/layout.md

 ## Layout system

-If You are working together with an DNB UX Designer, You can decide freely what layout mechanism You want to use.
+If You are working together with an DNB UX Designer, you can decide freely what layout mechanism you want to use.
 For web applications use **CSS Flexbox** or **CSS Grid**.
 But it is Your responsibility to ensure 100% consistency and compatibility.